webgpu/webgpufundamentals/webgpu/lessons/webgpu-bind-group-layouts.md

 That's a rather large sample to write, just to show off sharing bind groups.
-Although, [the article on shadows](webgpu-shadows.html) uses shared bind groups we'll make the simple example from [the article on fundamentals](webgpu-fundamentals.html#a-run-computations-on-the-gpu) and make it use 2 compute pipelines with one bind group.
+Although, [the article on shadows](webgpu-shadows.html) uses shared bind groups we'll take the simple compute example from [the article on fundamentals](webgpu-fundamentals.html#a-run-computations-on-the-gpu) again and make it use 2 compute pipelines with one bind group.

-First let's add another shader module that multiplies by 3
+First let's add another shader module that adds 3

 ```js
 -  const module = device.createShaderModule({